hannah-be/the-fourth-R/README.md

 ## Deployment
-The application has been deployed to Heroku: ................[insert URL]
+The application has been deployed to Heroku: https://tranquil-anchorage-29674.herokuapp.com/

-- Document your application with a README that explains how to setup, configure and use your application.
+To setup, configure and use the application on your own server:
 1. Download the zipfile of the application and extract
 2. Open the terminal and move to the folder where the extraction takes place
+3. Create a .env file in the root directory and setup the following environment variables:
+  - S3_ACCESS_KEY_ID
+  - S3_SECRET_ACCESS_KEY
+  - S3_REGION
+  - S3_BUCKET

+  - MAILGUN_API_KEY
+  - MAILGUN_DOMAIN

+  - SUPPORT_EMAIL

+  - GEOCODER_API_KEY

 3. run the command ``rake db:setup``
 4. lastly run ``rails server``
 5. Open your browser and type `localhost:3000` to enjoy the application